Send form input as an array to PHP script

 It is often quite handy to receive inputs from a form directly as an array in a PHP script to be able to directly start processing the data in the correct form.
-For example, at a form that has many similar fields.
-In this tip, I will show you, how to do this.
+In this tutorial, I will show you, how to do this.

-In our first example, we have three input fields and we want to receive their content in our PHP script "script.php" as an array.
+First, let's look at a simple example.
+In our first example, we have three input fields and we want to receive their content in our PHP script "script.php" as just one array.

 // receive all data in an array $fields = $_POST['field']; // output or process all data foreach ($fields as $value) { echo $value; }